CybersecurityForDemocracy/google_political_transparency_report/README.md

  AR120847323008860160 | CONSERVATIVE BUZZ LLC  |                                   1 | {CR441281226507026432}
  AR24814465610416128  | BEACHSIDE MEDIA INC    |                                   1 | {CR214785129720053760}
 ```
+2. We don't collect any data about "other video" ads (most of the ads where ad_type = 'video' and error is true.)
+We should get these eventually from the creative pages (because no information is presented on the search result pages.)

+3. the youtube scraper (for transcripts and video metadata) is currently turned off because we get ratelimited.

 ## How to deploy this